gadsbytom/feed_forward_network/README.md

 * Customise number of hidden layers in the network, and the activation function used per layer

-* Returns the loss curve after 5000 iterations
+* Plots the loss curve after 5000 iterations

 ---
 ### Resources